blogtitle/blogsources/content/post/advconc-4.md

   for in != nil || nout != nil { // Until both "in" and "out" have been disabled. select {
    case v, ok := <-in: // If we receive
-    if !ok {           // And "in" has been closed in = nil          // disable this case. continue
+    if !ok {           // and "in" has been closed in = nil          // disable this case. continue
     }